Skip to content

 In this Agreement:

-c) “Customer Personal Data Breach” means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, Customer Personal Data.
+2. “Customer Personal Data Breach” means any accidental, unauthorized, or unlawful destruction, loss, alteration, disclosure of, access to, use of, or encryption of Customer Personal Data.

-d) “Data Protection Laws” means any applicable privacy or data protection laws or regulations, including as the case may be and without limitation the GDPR, the Swiss Federal Act on Data Protection, the UK Data Protection Act 2018 (“DPA 2018”), the CCPA and any other federal, state, or local privacy, data protection, information security, or related laws or regulations (together, including any similar, analogous or successor laws, regulations, or other standards).
+3. “Data Protection Laws” means all laws and regulations applicable to privacy and the processing of Personal Data, including as the case may be and without limitation the GDPR, the Swiss Federal Act on Data Protection, the UK Data Protection Laws (“DPA 2018 ”), US Data Protection Laws, other laws and regulations of the European Union, the EEA and their Member States relating to data protection, and guidance or opinions issued by any Regulator, and any other federal, state, or local privacy, data protection, information security, or related laws or regulations (together, including any similar, analogous or successor laws, regulations, or other standards).

-f) “EU GDPR” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.
+6. “EU GDPR ” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data.

-i) “Security Measures” means technical and organizational measures against unauthorized or unlawful processing, access, disclosure, copying, modification, storage, reproduction, display or distribution of Customer Personal Data, and against accidental or unlawful loss, destruction, alteration, disclosure or damage of Customer Personal Data.
+10. “Security Measures” means technical and organisational measures against unauthorised or unlawful processing, access, disclosure, copying, modification, storage, reproduction, display or distribution of Customer Personal Data, and against accidental or unlawful loss, destruction, alteration, disclosure or damage of Customer Personal Data.

-1. i) the standard contractual clauses for the transfer of personal data to third countries set out in European Commission Decision 2021/914;
+1. the standard contractual clauses for the transfer of personal data to processors set out in European Commission Decision 2021/914;

-k) “UK GDPR” means (i) the retained EU law version of the EU GDPR as in force in the UK, (ii) the DPA 2018, (iii) or similar legislation as implemented under English law in each case in force in England from time to time.
+12. “UK GDPR” means (i) the retained version of the EU GDPR as in force in UK, (ii) the DPA 2018, (iii) or similar legislation as implemented under English law in each case in force in England from time to time.

-l) The terms “controller”, “processor”, “data subject” and “processing” have the meanings given to them in GDPR.
+The terms “controller”, “processor”, “data subject”, “service provider” and “process” / “processing” / processed” have the meanings given to them in GDPR.
+Capitalized terms used but not defined in this DPA shall have the meanings provided elsewhere in the Agreement.

 1.2.